TipGreenTea/covid19_infodemic_detection/README.md

 with the paper title: Beyond fear go viral: A machine learning study on infodemic detection during covid-19 pandemic.
 We have implemented our methods in Keras.

-Please note that in order to run the code, the path should be speficied correctly based on each local computer.
+Please note that in order to run the code:
+The path should be speficied correctly based on each local computer The model parameters should be speficied differently depend on the grid-search range
 ___

 ### Citation